Post-Peta-Crest/chiba/index.md

 interpreter with native compiled code for array processing.
-Ikra’s challenges are generalization of application-specific optimizations: supporting a wide range of parallel architectures and combining various optimization tech- niques such as communication/computation overlapping and temporal blocking.
+Ikra’s challenges are generalization of application-specific optimizations: supporting a wide range of parallel architectures and combining various optimization techniques such as communication/computation overlapping and temporal blocking.
 Ikra addresses these challenges by parameterized templates, which is unique against related systems based on brute-force implementations or post- processing.
 The methods